 Non-exempt employees working overtime shall elect whether to receive overtime pay at one and one-half hours (1.5) for each hour of overtime worked or double time pay at two hours (2) for each hours of double time worked, or compensatory time hours at the same conversion rate.
-Compensatory time is capped at 240 hours
+Compensatory time may be accrued up to a maximum of one hundred and sixty (160) hours.
+Compensatory time earned in excess of 160 hours shall be paid during the next following pay period.
+Employees prior to July 1, 2019 that have a balance above 160 hours shall be allowed to reduce their balance gradually and are not eligible to accrue any more compensatory time until their balance is below 160 hours.